Sustainability-related disclosures

 Norselab’s Meaningfulness Policy describes our overarching impact philosophy and provides guidance on how Norselab identifies and measures impacts.

 - SDGs: The contributions of companies’ products and services are mapped to the underlying targets and indicators of the SDGs.
-We consider both positive and negative contributions.
+We consider both positive and negative contributions, and define impact as a net significant contribution to achieving the SDGs.

 - Net impact quantification: We quantify both positive and negative impacts of companies’ products and services to provide a net impact score.